Md-Yaseen-Dev/Course--JavaScript-The-Hard-Parts-v2/Md files/Javascript Principles.md

 **Threads of Execution**:- Goes through the code line by line and runs/execute each line.

-1. It threads its way down and executes, that's fancy word for doing the code.(threads of execution)
+ It threads its way down and executes, that's fancy word for doing the code.(threads of execution)

-2. The stuff that encouters, if it is saying save something like, variable and constant or even some code itself known as function. and saves that stuff in computer memory.
+**Memory** The stuff that encouters, if it is saying save something like, variable and constant or even some code itself known as function. and saves that stuff in computer memory.

 ```Javascript
 Example:-